AESTHET1C/Backglass-2/README.md

 Uses the Microchip ATmega328P microcontroller for user code, along with an ATmega8U2/ATmega16U2 for serial communication and code upload, and an ATmega48PB as an audio/visual coprocessor.

-A user-oriented code library can be found here: [TODO]
+A user-oriented code library can be found here: <https://github.com/AESTHET1C/Backglass-2-Library/>

 The coprocessor firmware can be found here: <https://github.com/AESTHET1C/Backglass-2-Firmware>